ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

             - { template: 'field_type_definition.html.twig', priority: 0 }
 ```

-## Add a new field

-You can go to Back-Office and see the results of your work by adding a new Content Type.

-TODO: add screenshots

 ## Redefine template

-Finally redefine the Point2D template so it accommodates the new `format` field.
+Finally redefine the Point 2D template so it accommodates the new `format` field.

 In `templates/field_type.html.twig` replace the content with: